mocsa/x52msfsout/README.md

 Plug in your X52 Pro.

 Open Windows „USB game controllers” panel then open X52 Professional H.O.T.A.S. properties.
-Special buttons, like the Mode wheel only work for me (both in X-Plane and MSFS) if I keep the properties open while x52msfsout is running.
+The pinkie shift button and the Mode wheel only work for me (both in X-Plane and MSFS) if I keep the properties open while x52msfsout is running.
 Please report in an Issue whether you need this or not.
 I’m not sure why I need it.

 Start MSFS.

 Start your flight.

-Start x52msfsout.exe.
-This will start the command handler from X52LuaOut which handles the communication with the joystick.
-Make sure you start x52msfsout only now, after you have started your flight.
-Otherwise the program will not be able to detect the current position of your Mode wheel.
-However, if this happens you can still turn the wheel to a different mode to make the program start recognizing it.
-After that it will work fine.

-x52msfsout has command line options:
+Start a command prompt and change the directory to where x52msfsout.exe is.
+Start x52msfsout.exe and make sure you specify the required command line options:

 - `help` displays all possible options
-- `xmlconfig` Mandatory!
+- `xmlconfig` Required!
 Tells the program which XML config file to use (you can have different files for different aircrafts).
 The XML files are not opened automatically based on the aircraft’s name like in X52LuaOut.
-- `joystick` is an integer number which is the ID of your X52 joystick in MSFS.
+- `joystick` Required!
+It is an integer number which is the ID of your X52 joystick in MSFS.
 MSFS does not provide a way to find out your joystick’s ID automatically.
 This number can change depending on how many peripherals you have connected.
 Start with 0 and then go up from there until your button presses are registered in `x52msfsout_log.txt`.

+Make sure you start your flight before x52msfsout.exe!
+Otherwise the program will not be able to detect the current position of your Mode wheel.
+However, if this happens you can still turn the wheel to a different mode to make the program start recognizing it.
+After that, it will work fine.

 # Contributing